horizon-research/ism-algorithm/README.md

 ```
   $ git clone https://github.com/NVIDIA-AI-IOT/redtail.git
 ```
-And then, redirect to the `stereoDNN` directory.
+And then, redirect to the `redtail/stereoDNN` directory.
 ```
   $ cd redtail/stereoDNN
 ```